tpaviot/ProcessScheduler/docs/pinedo.md

     i +=1
 ```

-All tasks can be handled by two machines:
+All tasks can be processed by two machines:

 ``` py